Santiago de Chile, Chile, 1952

 • “Stories that are close to our experience and absolutely up-to-date.
 His style is acute, concise, intelligent, infected with unease, due to the ongoing changes in situations.
 A literary seam that is full of unheard-of possibilities.”
 Jorge Edwards, El País

-• “A pure-bred novelist.” Ángeles Mastretta
+• “A born novelist.” Ángeles Mastretta

 Bibliography